ANYANTUDRE/NLP-Course-Hugging-Face/README.md

 -  **Tokenizers**, and
 -  **Accelerate** — as well as the **Hugging Face Hub**.

-Let’s do a quick overview of what Natural Language Processing is and why we care about it.
 # What is NLP?
 NLP is a field of linguistics and Machine Learning focused on understanding everything related to human language.
 ##### Common NLP tasks: